-AST M01L - 1 Unit An Introduction to Astronomy Laboratory
+AST M01L - 1 Unit Introduction to Astronomy Laboratory

-Prerequisites: Completion of or concurrent enrollment in AST M01 or AST M02 Class Hours: 3 lab
+Prerequisites: AST M01 or AST M02 Class Hours: 3 lab

 Reinforces principles and techniques of astronomy through the use of telescopes, star charts, and other common devices to observe and measure the moon, the planets, and the stars.
 Applies to Associate Degree.
 Transfer credit: CSU; UC